Volcanoes National Park Rwanda (Parc National Des Volcans)

 Gorilla trekking is Volcanoes National Park’s most enjoyed safari activity by most Rwanda safari holidaymakers.
 The park has many groups but currently, 13 of them are fully open for gorilla trekking and others are for research.

-Each gorilla family in Volcanoes National Park is allocated to only 8 persons per day and a park guide takes tourists to look for mountain gorillas starting at 8:00am after briefing.
+Each gorilla family in Volcanoes National Park is allocated to only 8 persons per day and a park guide takes tourists to look for mountain gorillas starting at 8:00 am after briefing.

-Gorilla trekking in Volcanoes starts at 8:00am lasting for 2-6 hours depending on visitors’ hiking speed.
-There is a guaranteed one hour to enjoy face to face with a family of these large apes, taking pictures.
+Gorilla trekking in Volcanoes starts at 8:00 am lasting for 2-6 hours depending on visitors’ hiking speed.
+There is a guaranteed one hour to enjoy face-to-face with a family of these large apes, taking pictures.

 Gorilla permits are required for anyone visiting Volcanoes Rwanda Gorilla Park for gorilla trekking and each permit costs USD1500.
-To book for one, reach out to reservation team at Hail Tours Uganda and due to high demand, we advise all our clients to book their permits early enough preferably 2 to 4 months before the actual date of visiting Rwanda to track gorillas.
+To book for one, reach out to the reservation team at Hail Tours Uganda, and due to high demand, we advise all our clients to book their permits early enough preferably 2 to 4 months before the actual date of visiting Rwanda to track gorillas.

 Golden Monkey Tracking

-Like gorilla trekking, golden monkey tracking in Rwanda Volcanoes National Park begins with briefing at Kinigi offices and the park has 2 troops for tourists to explore.
+Like gorilla trekking, golden monkey tracking in Rwanda Volcanoes National Park begins with a briefing at Kinigi offices and the park has 2 troops for tourists to explore.

 Golden monkey permits are a must-have if you planning to go golden monkey tracking and a single permit costs USD100 per person.

-What to carry for Rwanda Gorilla Trekking/golden monkey tracking?
+What to carry for Rwanda Gorilla Trekking/Golden Monkey Tracking?

 Birding